nikolajbaer/django-reportengine/README.txt

 TODO: add fine-grained permissions per report
 TODO: add template tag for embeddable reports
 TODO: add per day (or month) aggregate date_field capabilities
+TODO: setup a mechanism to have an "offline" report.
+You click to generate the report, it gets queued, and a queue processor hits it.
+That way multiple requests for the same report are handled outside of the actual apache processes

 === Long Term ===